 H1 and H2 are tested on the mgm network.
 The small-worldness of the network is assessed with the test proposed by Telesford and colleagues (2011), which compares the clustering coefficient and the connectivity of the target network with those of a lattice network of the same size.
 The clustering coefficient of a network measures the extent to which its nodes form cliques (Watts & Strogatz, 1998).
 Connectivity is measured by the Average Shortest Path Length [ASPL], which is equal to the mean value of all geodesic distances.
 A network possesses small-world characteristics if its connectivity is greater than or equal to that of the simulated random network, and if the clustering coefficient of the former is greater than that of the latter.
 Small-world networks produce values between −0.5 and 0.5.
 The centrality of network nodes is calculated with the strength metric, which sums the absolute values of the edge weights of the relationships in which a node is involved (Opsahl et al., 2010).
-Although different metrics can be computed, research suggests avoiding the application of other conventional centrality conceptualizations to Graphical Models of this kind.
+Although different metrics can be computed, research suggests avoiding the application of other conventional centrality conceptualizations to graphical models of this kind.
 Measures such as betweenness or closeness rely on assumptions that are often violated in a network where nodes do not have agency (Bringmann et al., 2019).

-Moderated ggm

 H3 investigates whether the network structure estimated on the full sample hides structural heterogeneities that are produced by different levels of anger toward inequality.
-A common approach for testing research questions involving group differences is to split the sample by the levels of a third variable, estimate two network models, and compare them with a Network Comparison Test (Borkulo et al., 2022).
+A common approach for testing research questions involving group differences is to split the sample by the levels of a third variable, estimate two network models, and compare them with a permutation-based Network Comparison Test (Borkulo et al., 2022).
 Alternatively, researchers have implemented the Fused Graphical Lasso, which jointly estimates two network structures to investigate group differences in edge weights (Danaher et al., 2013).
 These procedures are impeded by two shortcomings.
 First, data-split approaches reduce sample size, and thus statistical leverage; second, these strategies can only model a step moderation process, where the slope of a relationship can differ between two groups, but not within them.
 The Moderated Network Model (MNM) mitigates both problems (Haslbeck et al., 2021).
 Its edges are estimated with the same strategy outlined above, relying on a set of regularized linear regressions whose tuning parameter is obtained by minimizing the EBIC.
-However, in each of these regressions, the MNM adds a moderation effect of a selected continuous variable.
+However, in each of these regressions, the MNM adds a moderation effect of a selected variable.
 Therefore, MNM produces two parameter matrices, one for the pairwise interactions and one for each three-way interaction retrieved between each pair of nodes and the moderating variable.
 To address H3, this article fits an MNM in which anger toward inequality is specified as a moderator.
 H3 is confirmed if anger meaningfully moderates network edges.

-Ising

 H4 is tested with a network simulation that requires variables’ dichotomization.
 Edges of this model represent associations between binary nodes and are estimated with logistic, rather than linear, regularized regressions.
 Hence, the mgm reduces to an Ising model (Ising, 1925), whose edges are interpretable as logistic regression coefficients (Borkulo et al., 2015).
 The Ising model can estimate two additional classes of parameters that are discussed in Section 3.3.